 - Evaluate current strategies regarding the global mission of God.

-- Demonstrate effectiveness in cross-cultural analysis, research, and writing about the global mission of God.
+- Demonstrate effectiveness in a cross-cultural analysis, research, and writing about the global mission of God.

 Potential employment and service opportunities for graduates include: